AI-Decision/DecisionHoldem/README.md

 The project leader is [Junge Zhang](http://people.ucas.edu.cn/~ZHANGJUNGE?language=en) , and the main contributors are [Dongdong Bai](https://scholar.google.com/citations?user=qzJf6lkAAAAJ&hl=zh-CN&oi=ao) and Qibin Zhou.
 [Kaiqi Huang](https://scholar.google.com/citations?user=caQ-OmYAAAAJ&hl=zh-CN&oi=ao) co-supervises this project as well.
 In recent years, this team has been devoting to reinforcement learning, multi-agent system, decision-making intelligence.

-If you use DecisionHoldem in your research, please cite follow paper.
+If you use DecisionHoldem in your research, please cite the following paper.

 ```
 Qibin Zhou, Dongdong Bai, Junge Zhang, Fuqing Duan, Kaiqi Huang.
 DecisionHoldem: Safer Depth-Limited Solving With Diverse Opponents for Imperfect-Information Games